deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Conley sighed and found a length of open floor to stretch out in.
 Ray realised quite suddenly that Spears had never actually taken his arm from around her.
 She glanced at Holly, who’d snuggled down on her litter and was probably as comfortable as she was going to get, then decided not to question it.
 Right now, a little human warmth was just what she needed.

 He stiffened a little as she wriggled into him, as if he’d only just noticed that he was holding her too, then shrugged himself into a more comfortable posture.
-He was mostly bones and lean muscle, not the most comfortable man she’d ever cuddled up to… but within seconds of resting her head on her shoulder, Ray was asleep.
+He was mostly bones and lean muscle, not the most comfortable man she’d ever cuddled up to… but within seconds of resting her head on his shoulder, Ray was asleep.

 She was so exhausted that, mercifully, she didn’t dream.